9:00-9:05 | Opening Remarks and Welcome |

 Jinyang Liu, University of Houston

-Tao Lu, DapuStor Corporation, China
+Tao Lu, DapuStor Corporation

 Viktor Reshniak, Oak Ridge National Laboratory